russmckendrick/records/content/albums/king-for-a-day-fool-for-a-lifetime-9020814/index.md

 ---
 title: "Faith No More - King For A Day Fool For A Lifetime"
-album_artist: "Faith No More"
+artist: "Faith No More"
-album_title: "King For A Day Fool For A Lifetime"
+album_name: "King For A Day Fool For A Lifetime"
 date: 2016-09-12
 release_id: "9020814"
 slug: "king-for-a-day-fool-for-a-lifetime-9020814"
+hideSummary: true
 cover:
     image: "king-for-a-day-fool-for-a-lifetime-9020814.jpg"
+    alt: "King For A Day Fool For A Lifetime by Faith No More"
+    caption: "King For A Day Fool For A Lifetime by Faith No More"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Hard Rock"]
 ---

 ## Tracklisting